vaiibs/Fashion-Product-Recommendation/README.md

 # Fashion-Product-Recommendation
-This project contains a Fashion Product Recommendation system using a CNN model in Python.
+This project builds a Fashion Product Recommendation web application using a CNN model in Python.

 It leverages 44,000 fashion images to extract features using the pre-trained ResNet50 model.